×

 BEFORE YOU BEGIN

-Make an example zine by following the directions for Poem in Your Pocket Day Zine: Querido/a Presidente — Mentor Text.
-Or, you can make your own using the provided zine template.
-Either way, have a completed zine ready to share with students in STEP 3.
+Make an example zine using the provided Poem in Your Pocket Day Zine: “Pockets” — Mentor Text, or create your own example zine using the Poem in Your Pocket Day Zine: Blank Template — Handout, to share with students in STEP 3.

 STEP 1